 I see clients in private consulting rooms located at The Consulting Rooms in Glasgow city center.
 Which are within easy reach of Lanarkshire, Renfrewshire and Dunbartonshire as they are right next to Queen St. station.
 These rooms are specifically provided for therapies such as CBT (Cognitive Behavioural Therapy) and EMDR in central Glasgow.

-If you would like to discuss CBT therapy in Glasgow or have any questions about therapy in central Glasgow please feel free to call me on 01236 612893 or send me an email on the link provided.
+If you would like to discuss CBT therapy or counselling in Glasgow or have any questions about therapy in central Glasgow please feel free to call me on 01236 612893 or send me an email on the link provided.
 It may be you are uncertain that therapy would be useful for you or that you are worried about some aspect of therapy.
 In which case I am happy to discuss your concerns on the phone and hopefully reassure you either way that therapy can be helpful for you.